In Loving Memory

 Michael was a devoted family man and environmentalist who loved jogging along the beach and hiking with family and friends, both in his beloved South Downs of East Sussex and the Santa Monica Mountains of Southern California.
 He developed a keen eye for local flora and fauna and would read extensively about ecology, botany, and other scientific topics.
 While generally a talented cook, he was infamous for poorly-cut and exceedingly simple cheese sandwiches that he would serve to fellow hikers.
 He coached his sons in soccer, winning the Santa Monica City championship with a red-uniformed pre-teen team he had evocatively named “The Blood Demons” in 1990.
 He was a dear colleague and friend, serious weekly darts player with fellow professors Al Braunmuller, Reg Foakes, and Alan Roper, academic collaborator with friends professors Fredi Chiappelli (who became godfather to Ben), Jim Hankins, Brian Copenhaver, Deb Schuger, John Monfasani, Kenneth Muir, Valery Rees, and others.
 He was a devoted son, bringing his family to spend summers in his beloved hometown Lewes with his mum and dad, with long walks on the Downs with father Jack and son Ben.
 Michael was proud of his sons’ academic and career achievements, seeing Will go from earning his doctorate in public health policy to a Directorship of Research with Los Angeles County’s Department of Public Health.
 He played an important role in Ben’s successful campaign for the California State Senate in 2014, charming friends old and new at events along the campaign trail, while giving advice and strategy.
 He was also a devoted grandfather, a true pater familias, a funny and deeply wise and comforting presence and father figure for the extended family of Nicholas, Allen, and Bautista in-laws and others at family gatherings and celebrations.
 His lifelong loving marriage with wife Elena, a teacher and artist, leaves all who knew them with a shining example of love, affection, partnership, and commitment.
 He will be remembered for his wit, intelligence, dynamism, integrity, vivacity, kindness, approachability, his love of storytelling, and perennially sunny disposition.

-The family will hold a private funeral ceremony soon, followed by a memorial likely on Sunday, April 2—the day after what would have been Michael’s 82nd birthday—in beautiful Royce Hall (Room 314) in the hall where his 2012 retirement symposium was held on the UCLA campus he loved so much.
+The family held a private funeral ceremony on April 2, 2023—the day after what would have been Michael’s 82nd birthday—in beautiful Royce Hall in the hall where his 2012 retirement symposium was held on the UCLA campus he loved so much.
 Those interested in making a contribution in Michael’s honor are asked to donate to a fund in his name at UCLA’s Center for Medieval and Renaissance Studies, a fund to sponsor a bench for him in his beloved Santa Monica Mountains, or a donation in his name in Lewes through Sussex Past / The Sussex Archaeological Society.
-More information will be provided soon on this website.

 This is sad news indeed.
 He was such a brilliant and engaging scholar, the wittiest of lecturers, and a dear friend.
 We send our sincerest condolences to Michael's family